 How Is the AP Human Geography Exam Scored?

-Study Tips for the AP Human Geography Test
+4 Essential Study Tips for the AP Human Geography Test

 #1: Make Flashcards

 #2: Know Geographic Models (and Practice Reading Them)

 There are several geographic models that are important to understand if you hope to successfully interpret data in human geography.
 Make sure you're familiar with all of them and can read them easily.
 Sometimes, the test will present you with questions about identifying different types of models or ask you to comment on data sets.

-Tip #3: Take Official Practice Exams
+#3: Take Official Practice Exams

-You might find you have trouble on certain types of questions that you didn't expect to be a problem.
-A careful analysis of your mistakes on practice tests will help to ensure that you only revisit content that has the potential to trip you up on the exam (rather than trying to reread your entire textbook).
+You might find that you have trouble on certain types of questions that you didn't expect to be a problem.
+A careful analysis of your mistakes on practice tests will ensure that you only revisit content that has the potential to trip you up on the exam (rather than trying to reread your entire textbook).

-Tip #4: Review Regions (and Connect Them to Key Terms)
+#4: Review Regions (and Connect Them to Key Terms)

-A problem that some students have on this AP exam is citing incorrect geographic regions in their responses.
-It's important to know the names of the different regions of the world and the economic, political, and cultural climates that have evolved over time.
+One problem that some students have on this exam is citing incorrect geographic regions in their responses.
+It's very important to know the names of the different regions of the world and the economic, political, and cultural climates that have evolved over time.

 Keep a map of the world's regions in your metaphorical back pocket.
 Emphasis on metaphorical.